 The First Book Marketplace provides educators, librarians, and others working with low-income children with thousands of free and affordable high-quality, brand-new books, educational resources, and basic needs items at highly affordable prices — or for free.

 Half Price Books also donates books to classrooms and school libraries.
-Educators are offered a 10% off discount and can even make a request for free books online.
+Educators get a 10% discount and can even make a request for free books online

 The Smithsonian Museum’s Latino Learning Center offers teaching collections grouped by themes from performances or interviews with experts.